-The Fast of Esther is held on the 13th of Adar; this year, Wednesday, March 16.
+The Fast of Esther is held on the 13th of Adar; this year, Monday, March 6.

-The Fast of Esther is observed in commemoration of the Fast observed by Mordecai and Esther and all Israel.
+The Fast of Esther is the commemoration of the Fast observed by Mordecai and Esther and all Israel.
 On that very day, the enemies of the Jews had planned to subjugate and destroy them.
 The opposite occurred, however, and the Jews ruled over their enemies.